-Figure 13 shows the main parts of an appropriate aspect definition using AWED (the complete implementation, approx. twice as large, is detailed in [9]).
-The implementation uses a sequence pointcut replS which implements a distributed protocol: this protocol starts selective replication mode, followed by interception of get operations (which explicitly indicate interest in some data) and cache replication operations, until a selective mode termination method is called.
+this protocol starts selective replication mode, followed by local interception of get operations (which explicitly indicate interest in some data).
+Then the aspect intercepts local replication operations, replicating only when some interest to the data has been registered, until selective mode is terminated.
 Data which is to be replicated is selected through the advice applied before get operations (step 2 in the sequence replS) which registers interest to the data.

-5.3.3 Comparison to a JBoss-only solution
+6.1.4 Comparison to a JBoss-only solution

 To conclude this evaluation, let us compare the two previous examples to an implementation based only on JBoss.
 JBoss Cache implements transaction replication using three main classes TreeCache, ReplicationInterceptor and SynchronizationHandler.
 Reflection is used to (un)marshal messages sent between nodes in the cluster.
-This architecture is augmented with a before-completion and aftercompletion idiom that is present in different classes.
+This architecture is augmented with a before-completion and after-completion idiom that is present in different classes.
 Methods include code to hold a special state, which is used to coordinate protocol stages.
 Tracing the default replication behavior and integration of the proposed algorithm is far from trivial due to the crosscutting these functionalities are subject to.